|

 (2 kb, unzips to a BAS file)

-This code may be used freely, but you may not sell it in whole or in part.
+This code may be used freely, but you may not sell it as your own.
 You may include it in applications you develop for others.
+Keep license information, clearly mark your changes.